Dundas, Ontario is the hometown of travel blogger Lauren of Justin Plus Lauren. This is her guest post, filled with insider tips!

-Don’t miss our other wonderful Hidden Gems Around the World →
+Looking for more unique travel destination inspiration?
+Don’t miss the rest of our series: Hidden Gems Around the World →

 Dundas is an underrated destination that can be easily visited by anyone traveling to other popular cities in the area, such as Toronto or Niagara Falls.
 Whether it’s for the beautiful natural spots, the summer farmers’ market, the cute downtown shops, or the numerous local festivals, Dundas has plenty to offer its visitors.